Notable PROJECTS:

 ROLES: Producer - Engineer

-Currently, I am working with a team of 26 to develop Desaturation Point, a Strategic Squad-Based Horror Game in which players navigate across Arctic Labyrinths overrun by freakishly Colorful Monstrosities in what we’re calling a ‘Lovecraft-on-LSD experience.’
+In the Fall of 2021 and Spring of 2022, I worked with a team of 26 to develop Desaturation Point, a Strategic Squad-Based Horror Game where players navigated Arctic Labyrinths overrun by freakishly Colorful Monstrosities in what we called a ‘Lovecraft-on-LSD experience.’

-On Desaturation Point I act as one of three producers responsible for running all-hands meetings, tracking tasks (using Google Sheets, Trello, & Jira), prioritizing features, and presenting during stakeholder milestone presentations.
-Aside from full-team responsibilities, each member of our production team acts as a liaison of sorts for one of our three departments (design, art, and engineering).
-I function as the engineering liaison and run team meetings and champion features for our engineers.
-Additionally, I am responsible for coordinating with the state of Utah to establish our company’s LLC.
+On Desaturation Point I acted as one of three producers responsible for running all-hands meetings, tracking tasks (using Google Sheets, Trello, & Jira), prioritizing features, and presenting during stakeholder milestone presentations.
+Aside from full-team responsibilities, each member of our production team acted as a liaison of sorts for one of our three departments (design, art, and engineering).
+I functioned as the engineering liaison and ran team meetings and championed features for our engineers.
+Additionally, I was responsible for coordinating with the state of Utah to establish (and ultimately dissolve) our company’s LLC.

 Watch Desaturation Point’s Teaser Trailer!